uristdwarf/kata_bst_client_server/README.md

 * Visualize the binary tree in a GUI or image.
 Should be an interesting challenge.
 * Speaking of GUI's, maybe make one for the client (perhaps in the terminal?)
+* Write binary tree to disk everytime changes happen, and when starting up read from disk.